DataHacksDS3/DataHacks2020/Dataset/README.md

 #### Prompt
 > **Part 1**\
-> In this track, you will have the opportunity to work with real-world UBER time-series data from the San Francisco area, spanning across the second quarter of 2019 **(01/01/2019 - 06/30/2019)**.
+> In this track, you will have the opportunity to work with real-world UBER time-series data from the San Francisco area, spanning across the first and second quarters of 2019.
 The time-series data will be centered on **travel times** for UBER trips in the overall San Francisco area.
 Before you continue on, please review the metadata below.
 You will be required to **process**, **visualize**, and **analyze** the data while answering the following questions along the way:
 > 1. For every Hotspot, recommend the appropriate BART station to get off of in order to minimize travel time. \
 > a.
 Does the appropriate BART station change throughout the day? \
 > b.
 Throughout the week?